Dancing Competitions

 There are 5 classes of competitors in highland dance competitions:

-2. Beginner - dancers stay at this level until they have a 1st, 2nd or 3rd place at 6 different competitions, but for at least 6 months
+- Beginner – dancers stay at this level until they have a 1st, 2nd or 3rd place in one of the Fling, Sword, Sean Truibhas, or Reel at 6 different competitions, but for at least 1 year

-3. Novice – dancers stay at this level until they have a 1st, 2nd or 3rd place at 6 different competitions, but for at least 6 months
+- Novice – dancers stay at this level until they have a 1st, 2nd or 3rd place at 6 different competitions, but for at least one year

 There are age classifications in each group, so each dancer competes not only against dancers of a similar standard but also against dancers in their age group.